MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ---
-author: lkbryant-MSFT
+author: alissapolucha
-description: Learn how to use Dynamics 365 Connected Spaces Preview to get insights on your store ms.author: labryan ms.date: 07/08/2020 ms.topic: article
+description: Learn how to use Dynamics 365 Connected Spaces Preview to get insights on your store ms.author: allissag ms.date: 12/02/2021 ms.topic: article
 title: Use Dynamics 365 Connected Spaces Preview to get insights on your store ms.reviewer: v-bholmes